sudoTheArkKnight/sudoTheArkKnight/README.md

 - **Open-Source Initiatives:** Eager to contribute to open-source projects aligned with my interests, especially those centered around machine learning and Python development.

-- **Python Expertise Projects:** Seeking opportunities to contribute my Python proficiency to projects that could benefit from efficient coding and innovative solutions.
+- **Automation Projects:** Seeking opportunities to contribute my Python proficiency to projects that could benefit from efficient coding and innovative solutions.

 ----